- The Academic Program

 - Senior photo

-- Commencement Dinner (School pays for juniors and seniors.
+- Commencement Dinner (School pays for seniors.
 Senior parents pay for their own dinners.)

 Senior Year Expenses (Optional)